heypoom/heypoom/README.md

 - [React Rust](https:/github.com/heypoom/react-rust): Use WebAssembly and Rust in your React apps, from my lightning talk at JSConf.Asia
 - [Visual Binary Editor](https:/github.com/heypoom/visual-binary-editor): A visual binary editor, because hex editors are overrated!
 - [Songphracharoen.js](https://github.com/heypoom/songphracharoen.js): A vanilla-JavaScript library for adding Thai ceremonial banners to your site.
+- [JWCx Grading](https://github.com/WebmasterCamp/jwcx-grading): Submission grading system with React, Firebase, Ant Design and Redux Saga.
-- [JWCx Registration Frontend](https://github.com/WebmasterCamp/jwcx-registration-frontend): Registration frontend built with React and Redux for JWCx.
+- [JWCx Registration](https://github.com/WebmasterCamp/jwcx-registration-frontend): Registration frontend built with React and Redux Saga.
 - See my other projects at [https://poom.dev](https://poom.dev).

 See my other projects and writings at [https://poom.dev](https://poom.dev)